Pineconium/OpenVideoHosting/README.md

 ![Open Logo](https://raw.githubusercontent.com/Pineconium/OpenVideoHosting/main/OpenLogo.png)

 ## What is Open?
 Open, also known as *The Open Video Hosting Project*, is an entirely handwritten website template, designed for those wanting to make their own YouTube alternative or (using API keys) clone.
-The name Open is sort of a pun on it being open-source.
-Currently, it is only in *Alpha*, meaning some features aren't complete yet, but you may feel free to contribute to the Open Project if you want to.
+The name *Open* is sort of a pun on it being open-source.
+Currently, it is only in *Alpha*, meaning some features aren't complete yet, but you may feel free to contribute to the Open Project if you want to, see TODO.MD for what needs to be done.
-## Features
-- Profile Customization.
-Users can currently change their profile picture and channel background, but display name, banner and further customization are coming soon.
-- Barebones Thumbnail and Video uploading
-- Commenting

-Coming soon...
-- Reporting.
-- Custom Video Player
-- Admin Panel.
-- User Roles.
 ## Common Questions
 ### How do I host my own Open site?
 Information on how you can host your own Open is stored in `HOSTING.md`, but to simplify it, all you need is a server computer, a website hosting platform (like Apache2), any SQL Database, and some PHP and SQL knowledge and your set for life with your little Open site.